-Want to know what it takes to be a phenomenal person?
+Want to know what it takes to be a phenomenal salesperson?
 Here are the 5 P’s that will help you remain aligned with the values of phenomenal top performers.

 You have taken the time to learn something that will improve your life, something that will motivate you to be better.
-Below are the five traits of top performers to remember throughout your day that will help you continue being a phenomenal person:
+These are the five traits of top performers to remember throughout your day that will help you continue being a phenomenal person.

-You can’t try hard sometimes and be a phenomenal person.
-You have to give it your all everyday, no matter how hard it is to do so.
-Some days your “all” is not as good as others, but when you can come home to relax after leaving everything on the table, you feel great.
+You can’t only try hard sometimes and be a phenomenal person.
+You have to give it everything you have, every day, no matter how hard it is to do so.
+Some days your “all” is not as good as others, but when you can come home to relax after leaving everything on the table, you will feel accomplished.

-Persistence is what separates the phenomenal people from all the rest.
-Be the best, never less.
+Persistence is what separates phenomenal people from all the rest.

 Being a phenomenal person is hard.
 No one is perfect.
 We all make mistakes.
-We all fall down every once in awhile.
-What sets a phenomenal person apart from the rest of the world, is how fast they get back up & what they do with the situation once they are up again.
+We all fall down every once in a while.
+What sets a phenomenal person apart from the rest of the world is how fast they get back up and what they do the next time they are in the same situation.

 Life is better when seen through the eyes of a positive thinker.
 Be that positive thinker.
 Visualize what you want continually and it will be yours eventually.

-Being positive wont just help you, it helps the people around you.
+Being positive doesn’t just help you, it also helps the people around you.
 Phenomenal people realize that positive thinking requires effort and has a contagious effect.

-One technique to use is to counter every negative thought with three positive thoughts until eventually you begin to be a positive thinker.
+One technique to use is to counter every negative thought with three positive thoughts until you begin to instinctively rely on more positive thinking.

 First, you must understand that practicing is not what really matters.
 It’s what you put into the practice that counts.
 Practice with an unrivaled drive.
 Phenomenal top performers put their heart and soul into practice.

 Eventually can be a long time.
 However, good things come to those who exercise patience and lay the foundations while they are in waiting.

 Being patient can be very difficult during challenging times.
 When these times come, remember the things that matter most in life.